fadyehabamer/fadyehabamer/README.md

 ### Hi there, I'm Fady Amer <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-## I'm a CS student and Full-Stack developer to be !
+## I'm a CS student and Full-Stack web developer to be !
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Learn to build big projects using more tools and PL.